lapurryt/telegram-interview-bot/README.md

 ## 🔄 Recent Updates

+- ✅ **Broadcast System**: Added `/all` command for admin to send messages to all users
+- ✅ **Company Information Collection**: Added company name collection during booking process
+- ✅ **Simple Chronological Sorting**: All interviews sorted by date and time in ascending order
 - ✅ Fixed statistics calculation
 - ✅ Added outline buttons for navigation
 - ✅ Implemented mentor notifications